-A mythical guardian creature that has a head of a human, the haunches of a lion, and wings of a bird.
-They have a nasty temper, and those who cannot answer its riddle suffer a fate typical in such mythological stories, as they are killed and eaten by this ravenous monster.
+A mythical guardian creature with a human’s head, the haunches of a lion, and the wings of a bird.
+They have a nasty temper, and those who cannot answer its riddle suffer a fate typical in mythological stories, as they are killed and eaten by this ravenous monster.
 They are the twelve guardians that protect and watch over the Minotaur that walks the Labyrinth.

 “No. It’s better than fighting.”

-“Zero’s got a point,” Agnis chipped in on their conversation.
-“Twelve of those giant Sphinx’s on you at the same time sounds like a bad idea.”
+“Zero’s got the point,” Agnis chipped in on their conversation.
+“Twelve of that giant Sphinx on you simultaneously sounds like a bad idea.”